HOURS OF OPERATION

 Join former Alcatraz inmates and correctional officers as they remember life on Alcatraz in this award winning 35-minute recorded tour.
 Pick up (rent) the tour inside the cellhouse.
 Available in English, Spanish, Italian, German, Japanese, Mandarin, Dutch and French.

-Memorabilia, film, videos, and books about the Island's rich history are available for sale at the bookstores near the dock and in the cellhouse, .
+Memorabilia, film, videos, and books about the Island's rich history are available for sale at the bookstores near the dock and in the cellhouse, and online.